Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Nightmare was a lot like Akyawentuo, but more.
 And angrier.

 High gravity?
 Check, and in fact it was slightly higher.
-Not enough that you’d necessarily notice---in fact he thought it was just regular earth G when he’d arrived years ago, having chalked up his weakness to simple fatigue---but it was enough beyond Akyawentuo that it wore a fella down faster than he’d expect.
+Not enough that you’d necessarily notice - in fact he thought it was just regular earth G when he’d arrived years ago, having chalked up his weakness to simple fatigue - but it was enough beyond Akyawentuo that it wore a fella down faster than he’d expect.
 Deadly flora and fauna?
 Oh, yessir.
 Not all of it was big and muscle-bound megafauna, either.
 Between the Murderpigs, Minizillas and, Julian’s personal favorite, the fuck-you tree, there were all kindsa things around that seemed to be just *itching* for a chance at killing a guy.

 Or the spiders.